andela-technology/qualified-docs/content/for-teams/reviewing/interpreting-results.md

 - Did they have to start over?
 - Was there a general plan to coming to the solution?
 - Were there **any questionable copy-and-pastes**? (use Key events to find them)
-- These can highlight solutions that were found online, or possibly they edited in a different editor and pasted the solution in.
+  - These can highlight solutions that were created with AI assistance, found online, or legitimate but written with an external editor.
 - Did they **run the example tests**?
-- They will show up in the code playback bar as a small circle with a “play” triangle (:arrow_forward:) inside it.
+  - They will show up in the code playback bar as a small circle with a “play” triangle inside it.
 - Did they refactor, or **clean up the code** at the end?
 As they worked?

 ## Solution Review Examples